jiananarthurli/insight_api/README.md

 # Weekendpedia Django API

 This is the Django API server source code repo for the the [Insight Data Science](https://insightdatascience.com) Project [Weekendpedia](https://chrome.google.com/webstore/search/weekendpedia).
+The source codes for the Chrome extension part are in another [**repo**](https://github.com/jiananarthurli/insight_chrome_extension.git).

 [**Weekendpedia**](https://chrome.google.com/webstore/search/weekendpedia) is an Chrome extension that recommend cultural events (in galleries, museums, etc) in New York City for Wikipedia users.
 The extension will track the current Wikipedia topic that the user is viewing, and alert the user when a relevant cultural event is found.